taddison/personal-site/content/blog/2021/08/interesting-links---august-2021/index.md

 And now looking back, after reading [authentication in React apps](https://kentcdodds.com/blog/authentication-in-react-applications) it is hard to unsee the many times I have made the same mistakes over and over.
 At least next time I need to write an app I've got a solid pattern to follow, and maybe one day I'll refactor some existing code into the pattern (hahaha...).

-Looking forward again I'm already fairly confident that Next.js + Tailwindcss are my go-to choices for building, but hosting is a little trickier.
+Looking forward again I'm already confident that Next.js + Tailwindcss are my go-to choices for building, but hosting is a little trickier.
 While I've been very happy with Netlify for static sites, because Next.js integrates so tightly with Vercel that's probably an upcoming shift I'll make.
 But nothing has yet dislodged firebase/firestore as the go-to _web accessible_ database to use...until I started reading about Supabase.
 And given it's actually SQL (hooray!)
 I'm even _more_ interested than I was before.
 Reading through [an end to end tutorial](https://www.freecodecamp.org/news/the-complete-guide-to-full-stack-development-with-supabas/) has convinced me this is worth exploring more.

 Another missing piece of my puzzle is how to make calls to that backend - in most cases I'm using a straightforward `useFirestore` hook that has some home-rolled caching, but after reading through [practical react-query](https://tkdodo.eu/blog/practical-react-query) I'm wondering if that might not be a better fit.
 I started the series with [react-query as a state manager](https://tkdodo.eu/blog/react-query-as-a-state-manager) and was hooked, and promptly went back to the beginning.